The Most Popular Tourist Attraction in Every State

 Located in Oklahoma City’s Adventure District, the National Cowboy and Western Heritage Museum features an internationally renowned collection of Western art and artifacts from the Old West.
 Over 10 million people from around the world visited this attraction to learn about this part of history.
 You can check out a model frontier town and visit three Western Halls of Fame that are devoted to actors, rodeo riders, and great Westerners.

 Oregon: Multnomah Falls

-The deepest lake in the United States is located right here at Crater Lake National Park.
+The deepest lake in the United States is located a few hours from Crater Lake National Park.
 The fresh, clear water lake sinks 1,943 feet deep.
-The formation is thanks to a volcanic eruption from Mount Mazama 7, 700 years ago that collapsed the 12,000 feet-tall mountain into the center.
+The formation is thanks to a volcanic eruption from Mount Mazama 7,700 years ago that collapsed the 12,000 feet-tall mountain into the center.
 The park has been called one of the Seven Wonders of Oregon, which makes it a must-see tourist attraction.